Building Cultural Competency

 And we’re building momentum.
 From our award-winning Diversity Lecture Series to gender-inclusive bathrooms and a Center for Inclusion and Diversity in the heart of our student center, we’re creating a Saint Joseph’s University that embraces everyone, and we’re committed to continuous improvement in this area.

-Of the class of 2023 are first-generation Americans.
+Of the class of 2024 identify as first-generation.

 Creating an Inclusive Environment